msink/kotlin-libui/docs/libui.ktx/-horizontal-separator/-init-.md

 `HorizontalSeparator()`

-Wrapper class for [uiSeparator](../../libui/ui-separator.md) in VBox
+Wrapper class for [uiSeparator](../../libui/ui-separator.md) - an horizontal line to visually separate widgets.